rust-stuco/lectures/week8/slides.md

 * In practice, this means the lifetime returned by `longest` is the same as the smaller of the two input lifetimes

 <!--
+Be clear that functions do not "return" lifetimes, this is just for slide space

+In general, lifetimes and scope do not overlap in some parts and not in others

 Note that the longest function doesn’t need to know exactly how long x and y will live, only that some scope can be substituted for 'a that will satisfy this signature.
 -->